 i3 3.000 1.000 880.00 8191.500 8191.500 -7.372 -7.372 0.000 0.000 0.000 0.000 0.000 ; A5

-Continuous pitchbend variation over a whole phrase:
+Continuous pitchbend variation over an entire phrase:

 _ins(Harpsichord) _pitchcont _pitchbend(16383) A4 G4 C5 A5 A4 G4 C5 A5 _pitchbend(0)